This Easy Hair Removal Hack Made Me Rethink Shaving

 Advertisement

-Again, I’m not necessarily a hairy person, but one 'everything shower' would take at least an hour and have me go through a minimum of two razor blades.
+Again, I’m not necessarily a hairy person, but one "everything shower" would take at least an hour and have me go through a minimum of two razor blades.
 While my hair is minimal and grows slowly, it’s still as coarse as the other textures sprouting from my scalp.
 That meant I was constantly going over and over my skin to remove the hair, and still wound up missing spots and nicking myself — even with shaving cream.
 Razors and depilatory creams are basically two paths to the same goal, though they have different functions: hair removal creams weaken the hair's attachment, which causes the hair to shed, while razors cut through the hair shaft just above the skin's surface.

 “Cutting hair with a razor usually leaves a sharp point on the hair shaft, which increases the likelihood for ingrown hairs and folliculitis,” explains Carmen Castilla, M.D., a board-certified dermatologist in New York City.
 “Since using a depilatory cream removes hair below the skin’s surface, the hair-free time interval is typically longer after using a depilatory cream over shaving.”
 And it’s true: one good hair removal cream session has me as hairless as a baby seal for weeks, and I don’t have to worry about nicks and cuts (which I’m prone to, because I need a corrective lens to see, but I also refuse to wear my contacts in the shower.
 I don’t want keratitis!).